ARTICLE I. NAME

 C. Qualifications.
 To serve on the Board an individual must:

 1) be a licensed or retired attorney in good standing in the State of Illinois;

-2) be a Regular or retired Regular Member in good standing;
+2) be a Regular, Government, or Not-for-Profit Member or a retired Regular, Government, or Not-for-Profit Member in good standing;

 3) have been a member of NELA/Illinois for at least two years; and

 4) represent employees in no less than 65% of employment-related disputes the attorney handles.